J35P312/fluffy/README.md

 samplesheet should contain atleast a "sampleID" column.
 All samples in the samplesheet will be used to construct the reference, visit the WisecondorX manual for more information.

-Create a PREFACE reference:

-    fluffy --sample <samplesheet>  --project <input_folder> --out <output_folder> model

-samplesheet should contain atleast a "sampleID" column.
-All samples in the samplesheet will be used to construct the reference, visit the PREFACE manual for more information.
-Note, you need to first run the FluFFYPipe with "--skip_preface" option, next you may run mkmodel - this is necessary as the AMYCNE FFY estimations are used for training the model.

 # Install FluFFyPipe
 FluFFyPipe requires python 3, slurm, slurmpy, and singularity, python-coloredlogs.